balmoral/js-core/README.md

 ### Github

-Given there's a single universal github setting per user on Mac OSX, we have to edit `./git/config` to specify another github account.
+Because there's a single universal github setting per user on Mac OSX, we have to edit `./git/config` to specify another github account.

 Edit `./git/config` after `git init` and before further git commands.